attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/ADS/PHP/app1/README.txt

 1. Configuration

-  Configuration consists of a few steps necessary to get an application registered on DevConnect with the proper services and endpoints, depending on the type of client-side application (autonomous/non-autonomous).
+  Configuration consists of a few steps necessary to get an application registered with the proper services and endpoints, depending on the type of client-side application (autonomous/non-autonomous).

-  To register an application, go to https://devconnect-api.att.com/ and login with your valid username and password.
+  To register an application, go to https://developer.att.com/developer/mvc/auth/login and login with your valid username and password.
 Next, choose "My Apps" from the bar at the top of the page and click the "Setup a New Application" button.